rsksmart/devportal/docs/02-developers/03-blockchain-essentials/02-overview/index.md

 ---
 sidebar_label: Blockchain Overview
 sidebar_position: 200
-title: 'Getting Started with Rootstock (RSK) Development'
+title: "Getting Started with Rootstock (RSK) Development"
-description: 'Learn how to interact with Rootstock in your web browser, how to look at Rootstock transactions, develop and deploy your very first smart contract to the Rootstock network.'
+description: "Learn how to interact with Rootstock in your web browser, how to look at Rootstock transactions, develop and deploy your very first smart contract to the Rootstock network."
+tags:
+  [
+    quick-starts,
+    rsk,
+    rootstock,
+    blockchain,
-tags: [quick-starts, rsk, rootstock, blockchain, browser wallets, developers, beginners]
+    browser wallets,
+    developers,
+    beginners,
+  ]
 ---

 Learn about Rootstock, how it enables smart contract on Bitcoin, and its compatibility with Ethereum and other platforms.

 ## What is Rootstock?